Linutop

-The Linutop is a small, light, environmentally friendly Nettop computer containing a metal case and no moving parts, that runs the Linutop OS (a customized version of Linux based on the Xubuntu and Ubuntu/XFCE distribution).
+The Linutop is a small, light, environmentally friendly nettop computer containing a metal case and no moving parts, that runs the Linutop OS (a customized version of Linux based on the Xubuntu and Ubuntu/XFCE distribution).
+It is sold by Linutop SAS of Paris, France.

 Linutop Kiosk software and Linutop Tv server offer a full Digital signage solution.

 A variety of QT applications oriented towards secure web browsing and digital signage are available in the Operating system.
 Linutop is multimedia-capable and offers line-out/mic-in for sound.
 The device can be configured easily into a LTSP thin client.
 Linutop is suited for use in internet cafés, public libraries and schools.

 History

 Linutop 1

 The first device was based on the ThinCan reference design from Estonian company Artec Group.

 Linutop 2

 On February 20, 2008, the company unveiled the Linutop 2 based on the FIC ION A603 mini PC (like Works Everywhere Appliance).
 Linutop 2 had a stronger Geode processor and more memory, allowing it to run OpenOffice.org.
 It has 512 MB RAM and 1 GB flash memory storage.